-Lloyd's performs many activities necessary for the operation of its business, including providing services required in support of the efficient running of the Lloyd's Market.
+Lloyd's performs many activities necessary for the operation of its business, including providing services required in support of the efficient running of the Lloyd's market.
 In some instances, it may be considered more cost effective to utilise the services of an external supplier with the necessary expertise.
 In these circumstances, Lloyd's may enter into an outsourcing arrangement with a third-party supplier.

 Outsourcing arrangements result in a shift from direct to indirect operational control of the activity and have the potential to increase the exposure of Lloyd's to operational risk.
 The Council, as Lloyd's AMSB, remains fully responsible for any activity or function outsourced and must ensure that Lloyd's does not outsource any activity which will unduly raise its exposure to operational risk.
+Prescribed responsibility under the Senior Managers & Certification Regime resides with the Chief Operations Officer as SMF24.